Yeah, just wanna share to a little story about the bypass of an authentication through source code reading.

 Then let me just try the endpoint out and see if I get a 401,403 or 500 errors but to my surprise I got a 200(OK) response and the page loaded up.

-And yeah I can see all the internal members pictures and some other data's of employees without being an employee of the company.
+And yeah I can see all the internal members pictures and some data's of employees without being an employee of the company.

 So guys that's how reading Source Code(JS files) got me an awesome Auth bypass.
 Learn to read JS files, understanding how the application work.